How to Remove Oxidation from Car Paint [PHOTO GUIDE]

-Now that you know which areas you’ll be working on, gather the following tools and materials will help you with this next step: how to remove oxidation from car paint.
+Now that you know which areas you’ll be working on, the following tools and materials will help you with this next step: how to remove oxidation from car paint.

 - Towels.
 Buffing a car is a messy job.
 In most detail shops, technicians change or clean buffer heads often.
-Now, if you don’t have that many buffer heads, you can use towels, clean, wet towels to remove dust generated by the buffer.
+However, if you don’t have multiple buffer heads, simply use a clean, damp towel to remove dust generated by the buffer.

 - Compound.
 Think of a compound as a liquid sandpaper.
-Compounding a car is necessary to remove scratches and other paint imperfections like oxidation.
-Make sure to use the least aggressive compound on a small part of the affected area.
+Compounding a car removes scratches and other paint imperfections like oxidation.
+Use the least aggressive compound on a small part of the affected area.
 If it works, fine.
-If it doesn’t, then use a more aggressive compound.
-Why?
-Using the most aggressive compound right away might lead to irreversible damage because it can cut through paint.
+If it doesn’t, then use a more aggressive compound with caution.

 - Buffer machine.
 There are generally two types of buffer machines – rotary and dual-action.
-If you’re a beginner, use the dual-action buffer.
-If you’re more experienced, use the rotary type as it will help you do the job faster.
-Of course, you can manually remove oxidation, but this will take a lot of time and elbow grease.
+If you are a beginner, use the dual-action buffer.
+If you are more experienced, use the rotary type, which will help you do the job faster.

 - Wool pad.
-A wool pad is specifically designed to remove car paint damage types like oxidation, scratches, and similar paint imperfections.
+A wool pad is designed to remove car paint damage, such as oxidation, scratches, and similar paint imperfections.
 It cuts through paint, so we recommend caution when using it.
-There are three major types of wool pads for car detailing: light, medium and heavy.
+There are three main types of wool pads for car detailing: light, medium, and heavy.

 - Polishing pad.
 A polishing pad helps speed up the polishing process.

-NOTE: If you’re seeing extreme oxidation (as in very chalky spots), you will need to wet sand the area.
+Note, if you see extreme oxidation (as in very chalky spots), you will need to wet sand the area.
 See our guide, How to sand a car.

-Get your buffer.
+- Get your buffer.
 Attach the wool pad.
-Moisten it with water then put some compound on the pad.
-Why moisten the pad?
-It’s because the moisture will make the buffer head glide on the paint, thus preventing scratches.
+Moisten it with water, then put some compound on the pad.
+Moistening the pad will make the buffer head glide on the paint, thus preventing scratches.

-Set your buffer to the desired speed.
-Ideally, a good speed would be 1 to 3.
-Of course, this would depend on the severity of the oxidation and your speed and ability with handling a buffer.
+- Set your buffer to the desired speed.
+Ideally, a good speed is 1 to 3.
+Of course, this depends on the severity of the oxidation and your experience using a buffer.

-Below is how your car’s paint would look like after the oxidation has been removed.
+Below is what your car’s paint would look like after you have removed the oxidation.
 Notice the fading on your car’s paint?
 Don’t worry.
-It’s normal and to be expected.
+It’s normal.
 The next step will remove the fading.

 How to wax a car?
-Gather the equipment and materials that you need; put some wax on the foam pad; allow the wax to dry thoroughly; then buff it, either with a mechanical buffer or manually.
+First, gather the equipment and materials that you need.
+Second, put some wax on the foam pad.
+Third, allow the wax to dry thoroughly.
+Finally, buff it, either with a mechanical buffer or manually.